Understanding Win32 App Requirements Rule in Microsoft Intune

 <![LOG[[Win32App] applicationRequirementMetadata.MinimumNumberOfProcessors is , skip check.]LOG]!><time="22:23:02.0889723" date="4-16-2022" component="IntuneManagementExtension" context="" type="1" thread="16" file="">

-We have configured below requirement rule.
-The application will installed only if D:\Program File folder exists.
+We configured the following requirement rule: the application will install only if the D:\Program Files folder exists.

-The IntuneManagementExtension.log shows that requirement rule was evaluated and folder was exists.
-Hence the requirement was met for application installation.
+The IntuneManagementExtension.log confirms that the requirement rule was evaluated and the specified folder exists.
+As a result, the requirement was successfully met, allowing the application installation to proceed.

 <![LOG[[Win32App] ===Step=== Check Extended requirement rules]LOG]!><time="23:35:17.6812330" date="4-16-2022" component="IntuneManagementExtension" context="" type="1" thread="8" file="">